Exact critical exponents for vector operators in the 3d Ising model and conformal invariance: Introduction

 The vicinity of a second order transition is remarkable because the long-distance properties are invariant under dilatations, even though the underlying microscopic model involves some typical scales, such as a lattice spacing or a typical inter-particle distance.
 This emergent symmetry under dilatation is best described in the framework of the renormalization group.
 To each microscopic model one can associate an effective action $S_k$ which describes the dynamics of the coarse-grained model, where the short-distance degrees of freedom (as compared to the length scale $k^{-1}$) have been integrated out.
 Scale invariance shows up in this framework as a fixed point of the renormalization-group flow.

 Soon in the '70s it was conjectured that other emergent symmetries may occur in the critical regime.
 In fact, it may be that the whole conformal group is realized \cite{Polyakov:1970xd,Migdal:1972tk}.
 This was proven to be true in bidimensional systems under quite general conditions \cite{Zamolodchikov:1986gt} but the situation is more intricate in the case of $d>2$.
-The issue of the validity of conformal invariance above two dimensions became of the utmost importance in the last few years given the success of the conformal bootstrap program in $d=3$ \cite{ElShowk:2012ht,El-Showk:2014dwa,Kos:2014bka,Kos:2015mba}.
+The issue of the validity of conformal invariance above two dimensions became of the utmost importance in the last few years given the success of the conformal bootstrap program in the Ising universality class \cite{ElShowk:2012ht,El-Showk:2014dwa,Kos:2014bka,Kos:2015mba}.

-Polchinski \cite{polchinski} showed that a model with translation, rotation and scale invariance also presents conformal invariance if there exists no virial current.
-That is, there exists no local operator $V_\mu$ which \begin{itemize} \item transforms as a vector under space rotations, \item is a scalar under the internal symmetries of the problem (e.g. symmetric under $\phi\to-\phi$ in the Ising universality class), \item is not a total derivative, \item has scaling dimension $d-1$. \end{itemize} An equivalent sufficient condition is that there exists no integrated vector operator $\int d^d x V_\mu$ of scaling dimension $-1$.
+In Ref \cite{polchinski}, Polchinski showed that a model with translation, rotation and scale invariance also presents conformal invariance if there exists no virial current.
 A similar sufficient condition was derived in a different setting \cite{delamotte}, with slightly different prerequisites.
 In particular, Polchinski's sufficient condition requires the existence of a local energy-momentum tensor which is not always granted, as for example, in the long-range Ising model.
 The sufficient condition proposed in \cite{delamotte} does not require the existence of a local energy-momentum tensor and therefore generalizes, for example, to the case of mild long-range interactions.

+In a nutshell, the derivation of the sufficient condition goes as follows \cite{delamotte}.
+We can write the Ward identity associated with conformal invariance in such a way that if conformal invariance is present, the right-hand side of the Ward identity vanishes.
+If conformal invariance is not realised, the right-hand-side, that we call $\Sigma_\mu$ is nontrivial.
+Now, it can be proven that $\Sigma_\mu$ is an eigenoperator of the renormalization-group flow, in the sense that where $t$ is the renormalization-group time and $\Gamma^\star$ represents the fixed point of the renormalization group.
+Moreover, $\Sigma_\mu$ fulfills the following properties: \begin{itemize} \item it transforms as a vector under space rotations, \item it is invariant under translations, \item it is a scalar under the internal symmetries of the problem (e.g. symmetric under $\phi\to-\phi$ in the Ising universality class), \item it has scaling dimension $-1$. \end{itemize}